 Nigella?
 Yep, Nigella Lawson.

 In all the years that Nigella Lawson has been cooking on television, I have been watching her.
 I have one of her books but I cringe at her writing so I never bought another.
 In all the years that I have been watching her cooking shows, there have been very few of her recipes that I have tried.
 Four, to be exact, three are in the archive, one had been overwritten because it wasn’t so good.
 This is the fifth but I don’t think it will ever be overwritten because this is a winner and a keeper.

-Pea soup.
-Peas simmered in broth, pureed in the blender then sprinkled with grated parmesan cheese.
-The parmesan cheese was my idea.
-Nigella didn’t add any to hers.
-I just a feeling that cheese would make an interesting addition and that feeling proved to be correct.
+So, what’s with the addition of cheese?
+I just had a feeling that cheese would make an interesting addition and that feeling proved to be correct.
 I only made a small batch because, in my family, I am the only one who likes peas.
 Sam did when she was a toddler.
 Then, she stopped liking them.
 To this day, she picks the peas from any dish she’s eating and passes them on to me.
 So, when I decided to try and make Nigella’s pea soup, I had no illusions that anyone other than me would be interested.
 Too bad for them because this pea soup is exquisite.
 Rich and velvety.
 Thick and filling.